Great messaging comes out of asking the right people

 Finding out beforehand whether your marketing creates a response or not sure beats sending out your campaign messages only to hear crickets in response.
 Ditto for delivery and customer service.
 Getting comments on how that experience came across for testers and making adjustments feels better than hearing from a customer who’s had a bad experience.
 Using people who fit your ideal client profile to preview your materials will help you be sure that what you are creating will be well received.

-this is shared from my upcoming book— THE AUTHENTIC MARKETER: The Real Girl’s Guide to Know Your Worth, Get More Clients & Grow a Business that Genuinely Fits Your Lifestyle.
-Sign-up here if you want to know when it's available.
+This info is shared from my book— THE AUTHENTIC MARKETER: The Real Girl’s Guide to Know Your Worth, Get More Clients & Grow a Business that Genuinely Fits Your Lifestyle.
+Learn about the book here if you'd like more content like this.